Humphreyj/nuxt-starter/content/articles/schedule1/review.md

   imageUrl: 'img/users/Dan.png'
 ---

-I knew I was going to have a problem with _Schedule 1_ from the moment it started.
-I didn't have an issue with the charming low poly graphics, or the chill lo-fi soundtrack, I just could instantly tell I was going to play too much of it.
+I knew I was going to have a problem with _Schedule 1_ from the moment I started playing.
+It wasn’t the charming low-poly graphics or the chill lo-fi soundtrack—those were great.
+I just instantly knew I was going to play way too much of it.

-_Schedule 1_ is a game about selling drugs in a cozy little west coast city.
-You start with just a few hundred bucks in your pocket after escaping the police and leaving your wheelchair bound uncle to fend for himself.
-Luckily he is pretty cool about it and never brings it up.
+_Schedule 1_ is a game about selling drugs in a cozy little West Coast city.
+You start with just a few hundred bucks in your pocket after escaping the police, leaving your wheelchair-bound uncle to fend for himself.
+Luckily, he’s pretty cool about it and never brings it up.

 # Low Poly, High Charm

-A lot of low poly games that I've played have a similar art style, but _Schedule 1_ is unique in its character and object design.
-The buildings and environment are simple, but the character design gives strong _Home Movies_ vibes and not your typical low poly asset pack characters.
-The objects have a lot of detail and it makes it satisfying to interact with them.
+A lot of low-poly games share a similar art style, but _Schedule 1_ stands out with its unique character and object design.
+The buildings and environments are simple, but the characters give off strong _Home Movies_ vibes—far from your typical low-poly asset pack look.
+The objects are detailed and satisfying to interact with, making the world feel alive.

-One thing that definitely surprised me was how much fun I had picking up trash in the early game for some seed money.
+One thing that definitely surprised me?
+How much fun I had picking up trash in the early game just to make some seed money.

-# Its just fun
+# It’s Just Fun

-The game does not do anything for you.
-If you need some product, its up to you to create it.
-You need to grow your herbs from seeds and you are involved in the whole process.
-You need to pour your soil in the pot, add your seed, cover it, and the water it.
-Once its grown you need to harvest each bud, then you need to package it.
+The game doesn’t hold your hand.
+If you need product, you have to create it.
+Growing herbs from seeds involves every step of the process: pouring soil into a pot, planting the seed, covering it, and watering it.
+Once it’s grown, you harvest each bud individually, then package it for sale.

-Every step creates some trash; a soil bag you, a seed container, and this makes it feel like you did a thing instead of just pressing a button.
-I thought it would get old, but at nearly 30 hours played, it hasn't, and once you get to a certain income level, you can automate the processes with employees, allowing you to focus on expanding your operation.
+Every step generates some trash—a used soil bag, an empty seed container—which makes it feel like you’re actually doing something instead of just pressing a button.
+I thought it might get old, but nearly 30 hours in, it hasn’t.
+Plus, once you reach a certain income level, you can automate the process with employees, letting you focus on expanding your operation.

-# Can't wait to see whats next
+# Can’t Wait to See What’s Next

-_Schedule 1_ has been immensely successful so far, hitting 400,000 concurrent players on Steam and I think just like my character's net worth, number will go up even more.
-I can't wait to see what TVGS does next and I'll be waiting impatiently to get my next fix.
+_Schedule 1_ has been immensely successful so far, hitting 400,000 concurrent players on Steam, and I think—just like my character’s net worth—that number is only going up.
+I can’t wait to see what TVGS does next, and I’ll be waiting impatiently to get my next fix.